Highly Ranked Globally

 - General Certificate of Education Examination (GCE) Advanced Level (A-Level)/ Advanced Subsidiary Level (AS-Level); or

-d. submit the ORIGINAL GRE General Test score report (Applicable to applicants without qualifications from Hong Kong universities only) [Institution code: 3153; departmental code: 1801].
 No specific requirement for GRE scores.
 Those without the GRE score may still be considered, but they will be at a disadvantage.
-GMAT score report could not be used to replace the submission of GRE score report.
+GMAT score report could not be used to replace the submission of GRE score report);

 - should possess a Bachelor degree or above in Economics or related disciplines, and with a good background in Mathematics or Statistics;